 If you want to increase the lifespan of your business, move product over to the US, and reduce transit times for your customer orders, allowing you to increase sales and scalability, ShipBob is here to help.

 ShipBob has helped many dropshippers transition and get started with a 3PL once they’ve proven out their product concept by dropshipping.
-Instead of relying on a manufacturer to ship products directly to end consumers, ShipBob will store, manage, and ship out your inventory from any of our fulfillment centers worldwide, reducing transit times significantly.
-To do so, you can request a here and start the conversation with a fulfillment expert.
-Then you can connect your store, configure your shipping options, send your inventory to one or more fulfillment centers, and have ShipBob start shipping your orders.
+Instead of relying on a manufacturer to ship products directly to end consumers, ShipBob will store, manage, and ship out your inventory from any of our fulfilment centres worldwide, reducing transit times significantly.
+To do so, you can request a here and start the conversation with a fulfilment expert.
+Then you can connect your store, configure your shipping options, send your inventory to one or more fulfilment centres, and have ShipBob start shipping your orders.

 To get started, you’re going to need an Employer Identification Number (EIN) in order to sell and distribute in the US.
 This process is much easier than you may think.